medialab/minet/docs/cli.md

   --silent                      Whether to suppress all the log and progress
                                 bars.
 Can be useful when piping.
   -h, --help                    show this help message and exit

+--folder-strategy options:

+. "flat": default choice, all files will be written in the indicated
+    content folder.

+. "fullpath": all files will be written in a folder consisting of the
+    url hostname and then its path.

+. "prefix-x": e.g. "prefix-4", files will be written in folders
+    having a name that is the first x characters of the file's name.
+    This is an efficient way to partition content into folders containing roughly the same number of files if the file names are random (which is the case by default since md5 hashes will be used).

+. "hostname": files will be written in folders based on their url's
+    full host name.

+. "normalized-hostname": files will be written in folders based on
+    their url's hostname stripped of some undesirable parts (such as "www.", or "m." or "fr.", for instance).

 Examples: